DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-connections/jmri.rst

 |tinkerer| |engineer|

-.. todo:: JMRI Connection.  actually uses one of the of the other connection types
+.. todo:: HIGH - JMRI Connection.  actually uses one of the of the other connection types

 Connection Type: Direct to Command Station or through JMRI
 ============================================================